benlaplanche/snykcon-2020/readme.md

 We can see that this issue has been resolved.

-Now lets quickly resolve the rest, given there are a few issues and this is a demo I've made a patch file to speed up the process.
+Quickly address the rest using the patch file

 ```
-$ patch deployment.yaml deployment.patchfile
+$ patch deployment.yaml deployment.patch
 ```

-lets run the CLI again
+Run the CLI again

 ```
 $ snyk iac test deployment.yaml